sabasabo/urlBot/README.md

-# url Telegrm Bot on Heroku.
+# url Telegrm Bot
 A Telegram bot to remove parameters from url link.
+Runs on Heroku.